kylegilman/video-embed-thumbnail-generator/readme.txt

 * No longer starting video encodes using `nohup` command on Linux servers.
 * FFMPEG vpre flag switched from slow to fast.
 * Enabled actual support for encoding with libfdk_aac, and the experimental built-in aac encoder as a last resort.
+* Fixed cases where the encode queue would not advance if an unexpected error happened.
+* Fixed encoding library messages so the errors are saved to the encode queue and don't disappear immediately.
 * Revised method for determining if a video URL refers to an attachment in the WordPress database to account for differences between urls using http and https and filenames that slip into the database with spaces intact.

 = 4.1.5 - June 30, 2013 =